What Is A Video Wall & How Does It Work? (& Installation Guide)

 Different content can be displayed at different times of the day e.g. a restaurant video wall can show different breakfast, lunch and dinner menus.
 The content also auto-updates e.g. when a calendar changes, the events listed on the video wall are updated.

-Video walls can combat customer dissatisfaction resulting from unpredictable waiting times.
+An estimated wait time sign can combat customer dissatisfaction resulting from unpredictable waiting times.
 Leading service providers have been using this trick to keep clients waiting patiently.
 Thus, like those leading service providers, any business can use this system to improve their customer satisfaction scores.

-9. Consumers prefer shopping in stores with video displays
+9. Consumers prefer Shopping in stores with Video Displays

 42% of consumers are likely to purchase from stores with video displays rather than those without.
 The video displays give customers more information about the products, help to upsell complementary products and overall improve the ambiance in the store.